 At the end of this cycle, the projects will be evaluated and reconceptualized by the whole Master’s community and network.

-The cycle will take one year and a half.
+The cycle will take one year.
 The participant will also choose what topics to specialize in through his or her choice of 6 of the 13 suggested modules.

 This cycle focuses specifically on the research project.